 Mahmoud Torabinejad, D.M.D., M.S.D., Ph.D.

-Dr. Torabinejad is a professor of endodontics and director of the advanced specialty education program in endodontics at Loma Linda University School of Dentistry.
-He practices two half-days, has made over 200 national and international presentations in more than 40 countries.
-He has authored four textbooks and more than 300 publications.
-Dr. Torabinejad is the #1 author of citation classics in the field of endodontics.
-He is the top-cited author in endodontic journals with authorship in 16 articles of the top 100 list.
-He received the AAE Ralph F. Sommer Award 1986, the AAE Louis I. Grossman Award 1993, and he received the Philanthropist Award from the AAE Foundation 1997.
-He was the recipient of the Loma Linda University Centennial Van Guard Award for Healing 2006.
-Dr. Torabinejad received the Distinguished Research Award from the dental school 2008.
-In recognition of his significant pioneering contributions to health sciences, he received the Loma Linda University distinguished investigator award in 2013.
-He received the Edward D. Coolidge Award of the AAE for displaying leadership and dedication to dentistry and endodontics in 2016.
+Dr. Torabinejad is president and director of the Torabinejad Institute of Surgical Education and Research Venues (TISERV) in Irvine, California and an adjunct professor at Loma Linda University, University of Pacific in San Francisco, University of California in San Francisco, and affiliate professor of endodontics at the University of Washington in Seattle.
+He practices two half-days in Upland California.
+He has made over 200 national and international presentations in more than 40 countries.
+He has authored six textbooks and more than 350 publications.
+He is the #1 author of citation classics in the field of endodontics with authorship in 16 articles of the top 100 list.
+He is the recipient of several awards from Loma Linda University including the Loma Linda University Centennial Van Guard Award for Healing ,2006. the Distinguished Research Award from the dental school 2008, the Loma Linda University distinguished investigator award in 2013.
+He has received the AAE Ralph F. Sommer Award, the Louis I. Grossman Award, and the Philanthropist Award from the American Association of Endodontists.
+As an individual who had displayed leadership and exemplary dedication to dentistry and endodontic he is the recipient of the Edgar D. Coolidge Award of the AAE in 2016.
 He is a past president of the California Association of endodontics and past president of the American Association of Endodontists and its Foundation.

 Factors Affecting Treatment Planning for Root Canal Treatment and Single-Tooth Implants